NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 ### Test in Azure DevOps

 Test changes in the Azure DevOps environment by publishing a development version of the extension under an Azure DevOps publisher account.

 ---

 1. Clone this repository, and open in your preferred [development environment](#development-environments).
 2. Using Powershell, navigate to the '/RetrospectiveExtension.Frontend' folder, run `npm install`.
 This will download all the dependent packages listed in 'package.json'.
-3. Copy the file `RetrospectiveExtension.Frontend\config\environment.tsx.template` into `RetrospectiveExtension.Frontend\config\environment.tsx` and update the fields
+3. Copy the file `RetrospectiveExtension.Frontend\config\environment.tsx.template` into
+`RetrospectiveExtension.Frontend\config\environment.tsx` and update the fields.

     ```json
     {